 - 14.3.2.1.1 The revision or original draft of the document shall be accessible to potential users and their management.
 Typically, a comment period is allowed to permit reviewers to read, review, reflect, and comment on the draft document.
 Depending on the nature of the draft and the responses from the reviewers, the draft document may go through several cycles of reviewing and editing.
 If practical, draft revisions of documents should show the editing that is planned for the document.
 Each revision of a management system document shall have a history page and a documented approval.
 Forms do not require a history page. - 14.3.2.1.2 Finalized analytical methods are submitted to the Quality Manager for review and approval.
 The Quality Manager approves analytical methods, training plans, and discipline specific forms if the document contains the required elements and all mandatory reviews have been successfully completed.
-The Laboratory System Director approves quality policies, quality procedures and health and safety policies after review by the Quality Manager. - 14.3.2.1.3 After approval of any management system document, the document users are notified of the new revision. - 14.3.2.1.4 Approvals for all management system documents, which are currently approved for use in Forensic Services, are maintained in the electronic document management system. - 14.3.2.1.5 Registry of controlled management documents: A registry is maintained of all approved documents of the management system whether of interval of external origin including the quality policies/prosedures health and safety policies, analytical methods, and forms.
-This is excilable in the laboratory electronic document management system.
-For internally generated management documents, the registry consists of the electronic ISPFS document tree and contains the name revision number, and issue date.
+The Laboratory System Director approves quality policies, quality procedures, and health and safety policies after review by the Quality Manager. - 14.3.2.1.3 After approval of any management system document, the document users are notified of the new revision. - 14.3.2.1.4 Approvals for all management system documents, which are currently approved for use in Forensic Services, are maintained in the electronic document management system. - 14.3.2.1.5 Registry of controlled management documents: A registry is maintained of all approved documents of the management system whether of internal or external origin including the quality policies/procedures, health and safety policies, analytical methods, and forms.
+This is available in the laboratory electronic document management system.
+For internally generated management documents, the registry consists of the electronic ISPFS document tree and contains the name, revision number, and issue date when expanded.
 Entries in the registry for externally generated documents must be unique and typically contain the name of the document and the issue or publication date and will be maintained on a spreadsheet within the document management system.
-Staff is expected to compare the revision number and issue date of any hard copy document they possess to registries if there is any doubt that their hard copy is current. - 4.3.2.2 Forensic Services has quality procedures to ensure that the documents of the management system are: - 4.3.2.2 a) Available to the staff in their authorized edition at all locations where operations essential to the effective functioning of a laboratory are performed.
+Staff is expected to compare the revision number and issue date of any hard copy document they possess to registries if there is any doubt that their hard copy is current.

+4.3.2.2 a) Available to the staff in their authorized edition at all locations where operations essential to the effective functioning of a laboratory are performed.